 Did you have any unique experiences while in Bali?

 “The moment we went to Bali we went white water rafting which was something I never thought I was going to do and we also did mountain biking down Mount Batur for a full day which was amazing.
-I never thought I would do that and I’m really happy I did.”
+I never thought I’d do it but I’m really happy I did.”

 Talk me through a day in the life of Juan

 “I would usually wake up early before sunrise to go for a run on the beach.
 Then come back, take a shower, walk to the co-working space.
 Probably work from 9-12, then take a break, lunch, go with the other interns.
-Then keep working till around 4/ 5 and then come back and go out for dinner like Old Man’s with some other people in the group.”
+Then keep working till around 4/ 5 and then come back and go out for dinner with some of the other people in the group.”

 Can you describe this experience to someone else?